Logo: IMPRS for Solar System Science at the University of Göttingen - International Max Planck Research School - Solar System School

 The GRE code for institution "Max Planck Inst Fellowship" (Solar System Research) is 0070.

-I will be taking the TOEFL and/or GRE physics test, but results will only be available after the application deadline, what do I do?
+I will be taking the TOEFL and/or GRE physics or chemistry test, but results will only be available after the application deadline, what do I do?

-Please still submit your application by October 1.
+Please still submit your application by the quarterly deadline.
 Take care to note on your application the date at which you have taken the test(s), as well as the date at which you expect the result(s) to become available.
 Then please send us your TOEFL and/or GRE physics test results scores by e-mail to info@solar-system-school.de as soon as they are available.

-My TOEFL and/or GRE physics test results have expired, should I re-take the test(s)?
+My TOEFL and/or GRE physics or chemistry test results have expired, should I re-take the test(s)?

 This is up to you, but test results indeed may not be very representative of your current skills if they are older than five years.
 If you are submitting old test results, please take care to put them into context in your application and explain how you think you have been able to maintain, or improve upon, the level documented by these results.

-Should I re-take the TOEFL and/or GRE physics test to improve my chances of getting accepted into the school?
+Should I re-take the TOEFL and/or GRE physics or chemistry test to improve my chances of getting accepted into the school?

 This is entirely up to you, as reflected in ETS's "ScoreSelect Option" policy.
 When considering the investment in time and money required to re-take a test, you might want to factor in the information by ETS that test-takers often achieve similar results when a test is repeated a short time interval after the previous one.

-I do not have TOEFL and/or GRE physics and/or GRE General test results, how will this affect my application?
+I do not have TOEFL and/or GRE physics or chemistry and/or GRE General test results, how will this affect my application?

-Applicants with university degrees obtained outside Europe who provide GRE physics test scores will be given preference over those who do not provide test scores.
+GRE Subject tests.
+Applicants with university degrees obtained outside Europe who provide GRE physics or chemistry test scores will be given preference over those who do not provide test scores.
+This does not apply to geosciences projects, as there are no GRE geosciences tests.
 We do not require GRE General test results, but you will have the possibility to indicate and upload your test results if you have them during the application process.

 Other Interesting Articles